 11 Myths & Misconceptions About ADHD in Adults

 Despite evidence to the contrary, ADHD is often dismissed by members of the public and even medical professionals due to several pervasive myths and misconceptions.
 Here are 11 of the most prevalent:

 One of the most pervasive and potentially harmful myths is that ADHD is a psychiatric label for a natural collection of behaviors.
 Proponents of this myth point to the idea that ADHD is simply a developmental stage in some children and a series of unrelated symptoms in adulthood.

 The American Psychiatric Institute recognizes ADHD as a mental disorder and lists it in the ‘bible” of psychiatric diagnosis, the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V).
 This is the manual psychiatrists and psychologists use to diagnose disorders such as schizophrenia, bipolar disorder, and more.
 It’s considered the gold standard of the profession.
 According to the DSM-V, ADHD is indeed a real disorder.

-2. ADHD Is Just Laziness
+2. ADHD Is Over-Diagnosed

 3. ADHD Is Just a Childhood Disorder

 Because ADHD is commonly diagnosed and treated in childhood, some people believe that it doesn’t exist outside of childhood.
 Another part of this misconception is the idea that people grow out of ADHD; that it’s not a real disorder in adults.

 The myth that ADHD exists only in childhood does a disservice to those with adult ADHD.
 ADHD is a professionally recognized psychiatric disorder found in both children and adults.